tokend/knowledge-base/tech/operations/requests/review.md

 * It's not allowed to have 2 pending [Asset requests][1] for one asset;
 * It's not allowed to have 2 rejected [Asset requests][1] for one asset;

+## Reason

+To reject/reject permanently any request, you'll need to provide the `rejectReason`.
+It is a simple string with a human-readable text with max-length 256 symbols.
+When approving request, the `reason` must be empty.

 ## Tasks

 Some of the reviewable requests has the `tasks` property, that is actually